AlarkaSanyal/SimpleJavaExamples/README.md

 * Use this in recursion to backtrack the path, considering it returns false when an obstacle it hit.
 * Check explanatory comments in code.

+### 3. MagicIndex
+A Magic Index is an index in an array where array[i] = i.
+Find such a magic index in an array which is sorted but can have duplicate values.

+**Concept**
+* Similar to binary search.
+* The start and end index for each half, left and right, will need to be calculated in each recursion such that:
+** For left half, "end" index is the minimum between array[midIndex] and "minIndex - 1".
+** For right half, "start" index is the maximum between array[midIndex] and "minIndex + 1".

 ## Sorting Examples

 ### 1. MergeSort